-We spoke to Billy & Andy’s Manchester Music School who provide accessible music workshops for young people with disabilities about how they use Skoog to get creative!
-Out of the many workshops they run, he explained the experience one of their students has had with Skoog 2.0!
+We spoke to Billy & Andy’s Manchester Music School who provide accessible music workshops for young people with disabilities.
+We learnt all about how they use Skoog to get creative, and in this blog article we will share what they got up to.

 He is able to jam with the rest of the guys, record his own parts and really contribute to the group dynamic.
-Being able to change the key and the notes on the Skoog means he can play along with any song, and using the Skoog with GarageBand gives him the chance to experiment with a huge variety of instrumentation.
+Being able to change the key and the notes on the Skoog means he can play along with any song.
+Using the Skoog with GarageBand gives him the chance to experiment with a huge variety of instrumentation.

 To learn more about using Skoog 2.0 with GarageBand, and other apps check out our advanced tutorials.